jakemanger/NEVE/README.md

 stimulus displayed on your designated screen (specified by your config file).

 Expected terminal output:

 ![Expected output from a successful setup](Docs/successful_setup.png)

 Expected stimulus with `./configs/optomotor.yaml`

 ![Optomotor experiment](Docs/optomotor_experiment.gif)

-Data from each trial in the experiment (parameters of stimuli and timing of frames) will be continuously written and saved in the directory of the experiment e.g.
+Logs from each trial in the experiment (parameters of stimuli and timing of frames) will be continuously written and saved in the directory of the experiment i.e.
-`NEVE_python/builds/Optomotor/` as a csv file.
+`NEVE_python/builds/Optomotor/trial_logs` as a csv file.

 To view the frame rate reported from unity, look at the difference in time (column t) in the csv output.
 Other data may also be present, such as the timing of when a flash on the sync square was made (with a press of the F key) or the position of a moving stimulus.

 ## Creating your own custom experiment